den-materials/software-development-best-practices/readme.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- Compare and contrast several development methodologies
+- **Compare** and contrast several development methodologies
-- Define features as user stories
+- **Define** features as user stories
-- Inform a UI with mockups
+- **Inform** a UI with mockups
-- Conduct a scrum
+- **Conduct** a scrum

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-* Have projects in the planning phase
+* **Have** projects in the planning phase

 ##Waterfall Methodology

 ![waterfall](https://i.imgur.com/yJMVO91.png)

 Waterfall is a good example of a linear methodology in which the project's progress steady flows down from one team to another.
-It's "easy" manage due to the rigidity of the model.
+It's "easy" to manage due to the rigidity of the model.

 ###Consequences...